microsoft/MLOpsTemplate/src/workshop/documents/part_2.md

 ## Steps
-1. Go to src/workshop
+1. Go to the workshop folder.
     ```bash
     cd src/workshop
     ```
-2. Set defaults values
+2. Set defaults values to configure your resource group and workspace.
     ```bash
     az configure --defaults group=YOUR_RESOURCE_GROUP workspace=YOUR_WORKSPACE